whejy/myVault/README.md

 print(new_key)
 ```

-Navigate to /backend/settings.py and set FIELD_ENCRYPTION_KEY = your new_key
+Open /backend/settings.py and set FIELD_ENCRYPTION_KEY = your new_key

 In a terminal window, navigate to /backend and execute:

+`python manage.py createsuperuser`

+and follow the prompts to create your admin user.

+In the same directory, execute the following:

 `python3 manage.py makemigrations`